 Final Say About Training for EBC

-If you are willing to learn How to Train for the Everest Base Camp Trek, then we hope our guide can help you find it; you need to prepare for the trek physically and mentally and be mobile enough to cover more distance as you have to spend time in the high altitude for several days.
+If you are willing to learn how to train for the Everest Base Camp Trek, then we hope our guide can help you find it; you need to prepare for the trek physically and mentally, and be mobile enough to cover more distance, as you have to spend time in the high altitude for several days.

 We hope our tips and suggestions are easy enough for you to understand, and following them makes your EBC trek more effortless, a bit challenging, but overall more fun.